TStupariu/vboard-thesis/Licenta.md

-[Rails Console]: https://medium.com/@apneadiving/metaprogramming-debugging-in-ruby-13c3a5a80667	"Rails Console"

 Last but not least, the Rails console is a really valuable addition to the entire ecosystem.
 Even in the controllers, at the end of the day, every action simply executes some lines of Ruby code and ActiveRecord commands.
 The console allows you to do this same thing dynamically, sort of like a browser console might allow you this for JavaScript.
 This is a great way to initially test your database queries and CRUD (create-read-update-delete) operations.
 You can see the results of your queries instantly in the console and even save things directly into the database.
 Basically, it creates a simulated environment where it allows the developer to play around in order to find the best and most efficient queries.
+[42]